carpentries/maintainer-onboarding/episodes/02-skills.md

 ---
 title: "Building Maintainer Skills"
-teaching: 20
+teaching: 10
-exercises: 35
+exercises: 45
 questions:
 - "What is the role of a Maintainer in interacting with contributors?"
-- "How will I interact with my fellow Maintainers?"
 - "What is the Carpentries etiquette for working with GitHub?"
-- "What types of PRs am I likely to see and how should I handle them?"
+- "What types of issues and PRs am I likely to see and how should I handle them?"
 objectives:
 - "Apply Carpentry pedagogical principles to curricular decision making and interactions with contributors."
 - "Use the GitHub flow contribution model and Carpentry GitHub etiquette to contribute to Carpentry lessons."
-- "Determine how you and your co-Maintainers will communicate and how you will divide responsibilities for your lesson."
 - "Recognize complications involved with different types of PRs and practice dealing with difficult PRs diplomatically."
 keypoints:
 - ""